Ebazhanov/linkedin-skill-assessments-quizzes/accounting/accounting-quiz.md

 - [ ] The balanced scorecard measures, tracks, and reports on a balance of qualitative and financial data and metrics. (def true)
 - [x] The balanced scorecard ensures the organization's profitability aligns with director compensation and dividend expectations.

-[source](http://www.managerialaccounting.org/Balanced%20Scorecard.htm) 'MT: BSC is on improving efficiency - deliver goals and how to measure that quantitatively or qualitatively.
-Nothing to do with how to compensate'
+[Reference](http://www.managerialaccounting.org/Balanced%20Scorecard.htm)`'MT: BSC is on improving efficiency - deliver goals and how to measure that quantitatively or qualitatively.
+Nothing to do with how to compensate'`

 #### Q25.
 Which choice is not a component of internal control?